ez1540/turbovla-lerobot-plugin/README.md

 # 1. Use an ungated backbone instead (any patch-based ViT that AutoModel can load).
 --policy.vision_backbone=facebook/dinov2-base

-# 2. Skip pretrained weights entirely — random init, for smoke tests only.
+# 2. Skip pretrained weights entirely — random init for smoke tests only.
 --policy.load_pretrained_backbones=false
 ```